 Sami Klemola (FI): Concrete (2013) for string quartet

 Adam Vilagi (FI): Hunger (2016) for string quartet

-Jouni Hirvelä (FI): Fracture Mechanics (2017) for flulte/alto flute, clarinet/bass clarinet, alto saxophone, percussion, piano, violin, viola and violoncello
+Jouni Hirvelä (FI): Fracture Mechanics (2017) for flute/alto flute, clarinet/bass clarinet, alto saxophone, percussion, piano, violin, viola, violoncello and stereo audio

 More concerts for season 2018 TBA soon – please visit again!